 Seeking therapists, coaches and groups specializing in ADHD?
 Please visit the ADHDMarriage.com/Resources page

 Have your child take the Kolbe Y™ Index today! – A Recommendation from Dr. Hallowell: Kathy Kolbe’s ideas about a person’s instinctual way of solving problems and approaching life are truly groundbreaking.
 I urge everyone to take her simple self-assessment test and find what your child’s “conative” profile is.
 You’ll be amazed at how useful this can be.
 And once you discover your child’s profile, take the adult test and find out your own.
-And your spouse’s.
-And, it would be really helpful if your teacher would take the test, too.
+How about your spouse’s.
+Furthermore, it would be really helpful if your teacher would take the test, too.
 You can read more about the Kolbe methods below and in my book, Superparenting for ADD.

 Note: we will get credit for every test taken referred by our site